ioccc-src/winner/next/rules.md

 <!-- START: this line starts content from: inc/rules.closed.hdr -->

-# WARNING: These rules are OUT OF DATE
+# The IOCCC is closed

-These rules are a **VERY TENTATIVE proposal** for the next IOCCC and are **VERY LIKELY** to be updated before the next IOCCC.
+The IOCCC is **NOT** accepting new submissions at this time.
+See the [IOCCC winning entries page](../years.html) for the entries that have won the IOCCC in the past.

-They are are provided as a **VERY TENTATIVE** hint at **what MIGHT** be used in the next IOCCC.
-In some cases they might even be a copy of the rules from the previous IOCCC.
+These rules are a **TENTATIVE proposal** for the next IOCCC and are **likely be to be updated** before the next IOCCC.

 See our
 FAQ on "[rules, guidelines, tools feedback](../faq.html#feedback)"